Harlequin RIP SDK

 Parameters

-pLenSet to the length of the returned string.
+[out]pLenOptional location to store the length of the returned string.

 Returns